Proposed collection; comment request.

 This research may be in the form of mailed or electronic questionnaires and/or focus groups, or telephone or personal interviews.

 Form Number: Various.

-Affected Public: Individuals or households, State or local governments, farms, business or other for-profit organizations, federal agencies or employees, and not-for-profit institutions.
+Affected Public: Individuals or households, State or local governments, farms, businesses or other for-profit organizations, Federal agencies or employees, non-profit institutions, small businesses or organizations.

-Estimated Total Annual Cost: There is no cost to respondents, except for their time to answer the questions.
+Estimated Total Annual Cost: There is no cost to respondents, except for their time to answer the questions posted.